 Like all jams, this one is no different except for one extra step: cooking the bacon.
 Because bacon has a lot of fat, cook before mixing it with other ingredients to render the fat.
 If you skip this step, you will have one greasy chutney.

-Add the remaining ingredients including the onion, sugar, vinegar, water and mustard seeds.
-The chutney needs the onion to make it the desired texture and to bring the sweetness that all chutneys have.
+Add the remaining ingredients including the onion, sugar, vinegar, water, and mustard seeds.
+The chutney needs the onion to give it the desired texture and to bring the sweetness that all chutneys have.